mianameer314/EpiCare/README.md

 A: `is_pmdc_verified` defaults to `False`; an admin must set it to `True` using the Admin Dashboard API before login/approve flows unlock.

 **Q: How do I get the OTP in development?**
-A: If SMTP is configured, it's emailed; otherwise the server console prints `DEBUG (SMS Gateway Skipped): Sending OTP <code> ...` from `services/user.py`.
-When email settings are absent, `email.py` logs "Would have sent OTP ...".
+A: If Gmail API or SMTP is configured, the OTP is emailed.
+If no delivery transport is configured, the email service logs or suppresses delivery for development; this is not a production notification path.

 **Q: What happens if I don't have Redis?**
 A: Nothing breaks — the rate limiter logs a warning and uses the in-memory fallback.

-**Q: Why is EEG analysis returning 503?**
+**Q: Why might EEG analysis return 503?**
-A: The active model (`v1`) has no `model.onnx` artifact.
-Add one and it will load automatically.
+A: The model registry returns 503 when the serving package is unavailable or fails integrity validation.
+The current v1 repository package includes `model.onnx`; check `/api/v1/system/model` and the package manifest before troubleshooting.

 **Q: Where do migrations get the database URL?**
 A: From `backend/.env` → `DATABASE_URL`; `alembic/env.py` swaps `+asyncpg` → sync psycopg2 automatically.